Libbu/ci-capstone-project/TESTING.md

 Click [Here](README.md) to return back to the README.

+Calm Cadence was tested thoroughly throughout development as new features were added; and bugs remedied as they arose.

+Additional code validation, structured user acceptabce testing and user story testing has also been carried out an is detailed below.

 ## HTML Validation

 [W3C Markup Validation](https://validator.w3.org/) was used to validate HTML code for all templates used in the project.